ska-sa/katgpucbf/doc/vgpu.design.rst

-To ensure that these first slow allocations are not taking place while we're trying to keep up with a data stream, the engine startup creates a dummy version of the pipeline and pushes arbitrary data through it until results start emerging on the other side.
+To ensure that these first slow allocations are not taking place while we're trying to keep up with a data stream, the engine startup creates a dummy version of the pipeline and provides arbitrary data to it.
+We retrieve a single VDIF frameset, which ensures that the entire pipeline has been exercised.
 This "primes" the memory pool with allocations that are highly likely to be reused when processing the real data.

 .. _VDIF: https://vlbi.org/vlbi-standards/vdif/